 - Star Trek: Borg cubes and other spaceships.
 The enormous First Federation ship, which is a sphere made of spheres each larger than the Enterprise.

-- The Void Ship in Doctor Who is not only a scary perfect sphere, it also has no detectable mass or radiation, which instinctively upsets anyone who looks at it.
+- The Void Ship in "Army of Ghosts" is not only a scary perfect sphere, it also has no detectable mass or radiation, which instinctively upsets anyone who looks at it.
 And it's full of Daleks.

 - Sontaran spaceships are shaped like geodesic spheres, giving the impression that a fleet of menacing EPCOT balls are attacking you.